SaeedTaghavi/CS/docs/Chap04.md

 The benefits of thread pools:

 1. Speed
-2. Limited number of threads, which is good for OS.
+2. Limited # of threads, which is good for OS.
 3. Seperating the task of creating tasks allows us to use different strategies.
+4. Dynamic or static thread pools

 eg. `QueueUserWorkItem()`, `java.util.concurrent`.